 CPD activities may be either formal or informal as defined below:

 - Formal CPD – A formal CPD activity must be ‘structured’ in a learning environment with structured learning outcomes or assessment.
-A learning outcome is a general term that is used to state specifically what architects should know and
+A learning outcome is a general term that is used to state specifically what architects should know.

 - Informal CPD – An informal CPD activity must relate to practice as an architect (with the basis in the context of the NCSA) and is in addition to activities already undertaken in the normal course of practice or employment but is not structured.

-The CPD model proposed which has been tailored to the requirements of Victorian Architects, recommends that registered architects to satisfy a minimum of 20 hours of CPD per registration year – 10 formal and 10 informal hours.
+The CPD model proposed which has been tailored to the requirements of Victorian Architects, recommends that registered architects to satisfy a minimum of 20 hours/points of CPD per registration year – a minimum 10 hours must be formal CPD activities.

 Definition of FORMAL CPD Activities

 - seminars at educational facilities, in-house seminars, workshops, courses, conferences, online and distance learning;

 - authorship of published journals, articles, books, papers (up to 3 hours may be claimed);

 - preparation and presentation of material to be used in a CPD activity or in other forms of education ie. lecturing (up to 5 hours may be claimed) –when this is not your full-time employment;